-Once you have made different notes on a daily or weekly basis you will begin to get a good idea of the experiences, activities and environments which make you feel happy.
+Once you have made different notes on a daily or weekly basis you will begin to get a good idea of the experiences, activities, and environments which make you feel happy.
 Which is great!

 Can you now find any common themes or patterns?
 Go back and have a look at what you have written.
 What seems to be coming up more frequently?
 Is it having quality time with your family or even some personal ‘me’ time?
 Are there even different times of the day when you tend to feel happier than others?
-Could weather even affect how happy you feel?
+Could the weather even affect how happy you feel?

 3. Reflect on those moments of happiness

 Time to be truly honest with yourself here.
 Those moments you wrote down in your notes?
 Now break this down even further.
 For example, in my notes, I would put down that having a meal out with my friends makes me feel happy.

 But why is this?
 Is this because I am looking forward to socializing with friends?
 Or is it because I am getting out of the house to have some peace and quiet from my two lovely, yet very loud children at home?
 Or is it because I love my food and I want to sample the culinary delights of different restaurants in the local area?

 It could very well be all three.
 Reflecting on these moments can be incredibly powerful and reveal even more information about ourselves that we didn’t even know.

 If you want to take it one step further, read our article on how to practice self-reflection and why it's so important!

 Whilst we are in reflection mode, let’s dig a bit deeper.
 What drives you in life?
 What is important to you and what motivates you?